 If you are trying to market your services as a postnatal doula you aren’t going to get a tonne of enquiries.

 Very few people have even heard of doulas!
 When I used to say I was a doula sometimes people would reply "Oh a jeweller!?
 How lovely!"
 Or if they did know what a doula was, they would assume I attends births when I'm actually a postpartum doula.

-Needless the say I stopped saying "I am a doula" pretty early on - it didn't show my prospective clients what I could do for them.
+I stopped saying "I am a doula" pretty early on - it didn't show my prospective clients what I could do for them.

 There are three ways you can get around this gap in knowledge about postpartum doulas and reach the women who need your services.